MirrorNetworking/Mirror/doc/Guides/Profiler.md

 # Mirror Network Profiler

 The Mirror Profiler is part of the Mirror Pro suit.
-As of this writing it is accessible to our GitHub Supporters.
+As of this writing it is accessible to our [GitHub Sponsors](https://github.com/sponsors/vis2k).

 ![Network Profiler](Profiler.png)